Pal (dog): Legacy

-In 1950, Rudd Weatherwax and co-author John H. Rothwell co-wrote a book about Pal's life called The Story of Lassie: His Discovery and Training from Puppyhood to Stardom.

-Several descendants of Pal played the fictional Lassie character following their progenitor's death.
-On the original television series (1954–73), Pal's son, Lassie Junior, and his grandsons, Spook and Baby, worked the first several seasons.
-Mire appeared in a few of the Ranger seasons, and Hey Hey worked the final two syndicated seasons.

-The casting of non-Pal bloodline collies in the role of Lassie has met with protest.
-In 1997, a Lassie television series debuted on the Animal Planet network but without a Weatherwax-trained dog as Lassie.
-A protest campaign was waged, and producers brought a ninth generation Weatherwax dog to the show.
-The 2005–2006 remake of the original Lassie movie provoked comment when a non-Pal bloodline collie was cast in the title role.
-Robert Weatherwax has disputed the casting of non-Pal bloodline dogs in the role of Lassie.

 In 2000, the Lassie trademark was sold by the eight remaining members of the Weatherwax family to Classic Media (which in 2012, Classic Media was acquired by DreamWorks Animation and renamed into DreamWorks Classics and ultimately became the property of trademarks' current owners, Universal Studios as of 2016).
 In 2004, Robert Weatherwax's personal contract to supply a dog to play the role of Lassie ended and neither side pursued a renewal.
 After several years of stand-in collies that were not related to the line, Classic Media contracted with Carol Riggins, who had been co-trainer with Robert Weatherwax, and her 9th generation dog HeyHey, who had played the role of Lassie during the last 13 episodes of the Canada Lassie series under the Weatherwax Trained Dogs banner.
 Carol Riggins continues today as the official owner and trainer of Lassie with another "Pal", a 10th generation direct descendant of the original Pal.

+Pal was portrayed on the Snatch Game Of Love challenge during the ninth season of RuPaul's Drag Race All Stars by contestant Gottmik.